Lax-Phillips orbit counting in higher rank: Abstract

 \section{Abstract}

 Given a discrete lattice, $\Gamma < \SL_m(\R)$, and a base point $o \in \R^m$, let $N_\Gamma(T)$ denote the number of points in the orbit $o \cdot \Gamma $ whose (Euclidean) length is bounded by a growing parameter, $T$.
-We demonstrate an abstract spectral method capable of obtaining strong asymptotic estimates for $N_\Gamma(T)$ without relying on the meromorphic continuation of higher rank Langlands Eisenstein series.
+We demonstrate an abstract spectral method \`a la Lax-Phillips, capable of obtaining strong asymptotic estimates for $N_\Gamma(T)$, and compare and contrast it with other methods.

 \onehalfspacing